 Building the Perfect Hoagie: The Cheese

 The type of cheese you use may depend on the type of hoagie you are making, but around the Philly area, it is firmly believed American cheese is a standard that never fails your hoagie in any situation you may be in.
 I am not a fan of most American cheese, if I am honest, but a good deli slice can be really good.
-I love how creamy Land O Lakes® Deli American is, plus as far as flavor goes, it isn’t like your typical American slice as it’s made with quality ingredients you can read.
+I love how creamy Land O Lakes® Deli American is, plus as far as flavor goes, it isn't like your typical American slice as it's made with quality ingredients you can read.
 I highly recommend Deli American as your cheese option for your hoagie.
+If you just can't do the American, Provolone, sliced Muenster, and Swiss are also delicious substitutes.

 The cheese acts as a delicious, creamy barrier between the bread and the other ingredients which may add too much moisture into your roll and leave you with a soggy mess.
 So right after you add your oil, add your Deli American, and add enough to cover your bread.